 TU’s College of Law is a leading research center for Native American law and history.
-The Native American Law Center is enhanced by Tulsa’s proximity to 35 major tribal headquarters, lying within the original borders of the Muscogee Creek Nation.
+The Native American Law Center is enhanced by Tulsa’s proximity to 35 major tribal headquarters, lying within the original borders of the Muscogee (Creek) Nation.

 TU Law’s unmatched resources include:

-- Specialized library collection in Indian and indigenous law
+Specialized library collection in Indian and indigenous law

-- Full-time professors who are experts in Indian law
+Full-time professors with expertise in Indian law

-- Gilcrease Museum (managed by TU), a nationally renowned museum of Native American art and artifacts, providing academic and research opportunities
+Gilcrease Museum (managed by TU), a nationally renowned museum of Native American art and artifacts, providing academic and research opportunities

-- Judicial Internship with Courts of the Muscogee (Creek) Nation
+Judicial internship with Courts of the Muscogee (Creek) Nation

-- Opportunities to work with nearby tribal governments
+Opportunities to work with nearby tribal governments